Zach McKinstry Preview, Player Props: Tigers vs. Astros

 Astros Pitching Rankings

-- Brown (9-9) is aiming for his 10th victory when he gets the starting nod for the Astros in his 24th start of the season.
-He's put together a 4.57 ERA in 128 2/3 innings pitched, with 143 strikeouts.
+- Verlander will aim for his 10th victory when he gets the start for the Astros, his 21st of the season.
+He is 9-6 with a 3.19 ERA and 103 strikeouts through 118 1/3 innings pitched.

-- In his most recent time out on Sunday, the right-hander went 2 2/3 innings against the Seattle Mariners, allowing six earned runs while surrendering eight hits.
+- The righty's last time out was on Wednesday against the Boston Red Sox, when he tossed six scoreless innings while allowing five hits.

-- The 24-year-old has amassed an ERA of 4.57, with 10.1 strikeouts per nine innings, in 24 games this season.
-Opponents have a .265 batting average against him.
+- The 40-year-old has a 3.19 ERA and 7.8 strikeouts per nine innings across 20 games this season, while allowing a batting average of .231 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.